“Haven’t gold prices gone up quite a lot in the last year or so? So why buy gold now? Isn’t it too late to buy?”

-We believe it is paper currency that is in a bubble not gold.
-That is, that as gold reflects the amount of paper currency in existence we can therefore state that there is no limit to how high gold can go.
-With Central Banks the world over continuing to create more currency out of thin air, the paper bubble can be inflated much higher yet.
+We believe it is paper currency (or digital currency these days) that is in a bubble not gold.
+That is, because gold reflects the amount of paper currency in existence we can therefore state that there is no limit to how high gold can go.
+Any future crisis is likely to be met with the same response as we have seen in the past.
+Where Central Banks the world will create even more currency out of thin air, so the paper bubble can be inflated much higher yet.

 Can you think of any other reasons to buy gold?
 Share them with us and other readers – Leave a comment below!

 Editors Note: Initially published on 26 September 2012.
 Last updated 2 May 2023 to include new CPI adjusted gold price charts and updated reasons to buy gold now.